JMoney417/TDD-Java-Music-Playlist/README.md

 2. Given I have a playlist,
     When I remove a song in my playlist,
     Then it no longer appears in my playlist.
-3. Given I have  playlist,
+3. Given I have a playlist,
     When I move a song in the playlist order,
     Then the playlist will have a new order.
 4. Given I have a playlist,